Random walks on Baumslag-Solitar groups: Baumslag--Solitar groups

 \subsection{Projection to the Bass--Serre tree}

 Assume first that $1\leq p<q$.
-The Cayley graph $\mathbb{G}$ of the group $G:=\BS(p,q)$ with respect to the standard generators $a$ and $b$ is the directed multigraph with vertex set $G$, edge set $G\times\sset{a,b}$, source function $s:G\times\sset{a,b}\to G$ given by $s(g,x):=g$, and target function $t:G\times\sset{a,b}\to G$ given by $t(g,x):=gx$.
-Recall that a graph is just a pair consisting of a vertex set and an edge set with the property that every edge is a two-element subset of the vertex set.
-Every directed multigraph can be converted into a graph by ignoring the direction and the multiplicity of the edges and deleting the loops.
-For the purpose of this paper it is sufficient to think of $\mathbb{G}$ as a graph, and we shall tacitly do so.
+The Cayley graph $\Gamma$ of the group $G:=\BS(p,q)$ with respect to the standard generators $a$ and $b$ is the directed multigraph with vertex set $G$, edge set $G\times\sset{a,b}$, source function $s:G\times\sset{a,b}\to G$ given by $s(g,x):=g$, and target function $t:G\times\sset{a,b}\to G$ given by $t(g,x):=gx$.
+Every directed multigraph can be converted into a simple graph by ignoring the direction and the multiplicity of the edges and deleting the loops.
+For the purpose of this paper, it is sufficient to think of $\Gamma$ as a simple graph, and we shall tacitly do so.